Doris A. Davis

-Doris A. Davis (born circa 1935) is a former mayor of Compton, California, who earned a place in history as the first African-American woman mayor of a metropolitan city in the United States.
+Doris A. Davis (ca. 1935 – February 19, 2018) was a mayor of Compton, California, who earned a place in history as the first African-American woman mayor of a metropolitan city in the United States.

+Early life and education

+Davis was born in Waukegan, Illinois.
+Her parents were Ruby and Cornelius Collins, and they separated before Davis was five years old.

+Davis graduated from Wendell Phillips Academy High School in Chicago, Illinois.
+She earned a Bachelor of Arts (B.A.) degree from Chicago Teachers College.
+Davis attended Northwestern University and earned a Master of Arts (M.A.) degree in educational administration.

+In 1969, Davis and her first husband divorced.
+The following year, Davis married Earnest Preacely, who was the president of a management consulting firm.

 Political career

-In 1965, 33-year-old Davis defeated incumbent Clyde Harland to become Compton's first black City Clerk; she won reelection in May 1972 with 83.8% of the vote.
+In 1965, 33-year-old Davis defeated incumbent Clyde Harland to become Compton's first Black City Clerk.
+In 1967, Davis founded the Daisy Child Development Centers, a non-profit organization helping unwed teenage mothers.

+Davis won reelection in May 1972 with 83.8% of the vote.
 In 1973, she challenged and defeated incumbent Compton Mayor Douglas Dollarhide.
 By doing so, she became the first female African American Mayor of a major metropolitan city in the United States.
-However, after four years as mayor she did not seek re-election.
+She served one term and did not seek re-election.

 Davis was succeeded in 1977 by another African-American, Lionel Cade, an accountant and former member of the city council, who also served only one term.

 In 1986, Davis unsuccessfully ran for a seat in the California State Assembly, 54th District.
 She finished third in the Democratic primary.

 Until 2013, Davis was the only female mayor in Compton's history.
-On June 4, 2013, Aja Brown was elected as Compton's 2nd female mayor and the city's youngest mayor.
+On June 4, 2013, Aja Brown was elected as Compton's second female mayor and the city's youngest mayor.
 In 2004, Alita Godwin became only the second black woman to serve as Compton City Clerk.